jyotishp/SimpleIRC/readme.md

 - Broadcasts messages to all the clients in the chatroom.

 ## To-do
 - When client exits, the pointer still remains in the clients variable.
-Need to remove the exxted client.
+Need to remove the exited client.
 - In `client.cpp`, the output needs to be printed at once (it stops after a linebreak).
 - In `client.cpp`, handle triggering `exit` command when inside a chatroom.
 - Implement unique usernames.